-If your appliance is in production and you need to change the C interface IP address, see Changing the C interface IP address, page 23.
+If your appliance is in production and you need to change the C interface IP address, see V10000 G2 with Web Security and Email Security Gateway, page 23.

 To enable the C interface IP address entry field, place the mouse pointer over the iHelp icon and click "Enable IP field" in the pop-up.